Make Me an Island

 "Make Me an Island" is a 1969 hit song by Irish pop singer Joe Dolan, written by Albert Hammond and Mike Hazlewood.
-The lyric begins "Different eyes, different size, different girls every day".
-The song topped the charts in 14 countries worldwide, and peaked at Number 2 in Ireland and Number 3 in the UK.
-In the US, Tom Northcott released a competing version of the song on Warner Bros.-Seven Arts Records.
+The song peaked at Number 2 in Ireland and the UK.
+A Canadian musician named Tom Northcott released a competing version of the song on Warner Bros.-Seven Arts Records and New Syndrome Records.
+It reached #8 on Canada's RPM CanCon charts, June 30, 1969.